Troy J. Doucet, Esq

 Troy’s previous business was a mortgage company.
 Due to his years of work in that industry, he has a unique and comprehensive understanding of mortgage financing and foreclosure defense.
 He published a 440 page book about litigating foreclosure cases in 2008, titled, 23 Legal Defenses to Foreclosure: How to Beat the Bank, and then published an integrated copy of Regulation Z in 2009, titled Regulation Z of the Truth in Lending Act: 12 C.F.R.
 Part 226.
 In 2014, he published The Art of War for Lawyers.

 Troy was born in 1979 and grew up in a military family.
 His father flew B-52 and O-2A airplanes and retired from the Air Force after 30 years of service, completing his career as a Colonel at Wright Patterson Air Force Base in Dayton, Ohio.
 Troy graduated from Centerville High School (near Dayton, Ohio) in 1997.
-He resides in Columbus, is engaged to be married, and has a twelve year old daughter.
+He resides in Hilliard with his wife Julie, and has a thirteen-year-old daughter.

 Troy is a member of the Central Ohio Association for Justice, and is a member of the American Bar Association, Ohio State Bar Association, Columbus Bar Association, Ohio Association for Justice, and the American Association for Justice.
 He is licensed to practice law in all Ohio state courts and Ohio’s federal courts, The United States District Courts for the Northern and Southern Districts of Ohio, the federal Sixth Circuit Court of Appeals, and the Supreme Court of the United States.